Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

    - Single Parameter
    - Multi parameter

 -  **Integration**: The model can be integrated with E2E pipeline over any cloud platform.
--  **Integration**: Model process data incrementally, and can be scaled for any number of multi-variate data streams.
+Model process data incrementally, and can be scaled for any number of multi-variate data streams.
 However, the user needs to adjust the visualisation and normalization accordingly.
 -  **Scalability**: Process the data array at a time $t$.
 Can be expended to include further parameters, however, this may increase computational complexity and lower the speed.
 The may create synchronisation challenges.